-The CVS Health Minority Scholarship for Pharmacy Students will consist of five scholarships given to outstanding underrepresented minority students accepted into a PharmD program for the 2019–2020 academic year OR currently enrolled in their first (P1) year of the professional phase of the PharmD program during the 2018–2019 academic year.
+The CVS Health Minority Scholarship for Pharmacy Students will consist of five scholarships given to outstanding underrepresented minority students accepted into a PharmD program for the 2020-2021 academic year OR are or were enrolled in their first (P1) year of the professional phase of the PharmD program during the 2019–2020 academic year.
 Selected awardees must demonstrate leadership, academic success, and a commitment to advancing the profession of pharmacy and patient care.
 Each recipient will receive a single $8,000 scholarship.
 The purpose of the scholarship is to reduce the financial barriers and challenges for underrepresented minority (URM) students who are pursuing a PharmD degree.

 Qualified applicants must meet the following requirements:

-- Student must be accepted into a PharmD program for the 2019-2020 academic year or currently enrolled as a first year (P1) PharmD student in the 2018-2019 academic year at an ACPE pre-candidate, candidate, or accredited AACP member institution.
+- Applicants must be accepted into a PharmD program for the 2020-2021 academic year OR are or were enrolled as a first year (P1) PharmD student in the 2019-2020 academic year at an ACPE pre-candidate, candidate, or accredited AACP member institution.

 - Student must be an underrepresented minority (URM) student.
 AACP identifies URM individuals in pharmacy as black or African American, Hispanic or Latino, American Indian, Native Hawaiian, and/or Pacific Islander students who are U.S. citizens or permanent residents.